mkaryotaki/Maria-Karyotaki/README.md

-“Constructing a digital tool (Chatbot) based on European Union Pillars to upskill and reskill Youth.”
+“Constructing a digital tool (Chatbot) based on European Union Pillars to upskill and reskill Youth”